MaxGfeller/vueify-simple/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-This is a super simple browserify transform for Vue components.
-There is no support for styles, currently, but it's planned for a future version of this module.
+This is a super simple [browserify](http://browserify.org/) transform for [Vue components](https://vuejs.org/).
+There is no support for styles yet but it's planned for a future version.

 ## Why?